bbauska/BI-JS-for-webdev/README.md

 And after this we can call our inner function, and after this we can call our outer function.

-So let&apos;s see the output first.
+Let&apos;s see the output first.
 If we go here, let&apos;s remove the debugger and let&apos;s refresh it again, you can see that we get the output as inner and outer.